fkie-cad/amides/README.md

 The rule models are gathered by a `MultiTrainingResult` object, where each entry is a `TrainingResult` object itself.

 The evaluation of the rule attribution performance is done by the `eval_attr.py` script.
 For the rule attribution evaluation, a mapping of rules and their corresponding evasions is required.
-The mapping can be provided as .json-file by the `--rules-evasions` flag.
-In this JSON file rule names are should be used as keys, and the corresponding evasions are grouped into a list value.
+The mapping can be provided as .json file by the `--rules-evasions` flag.
+In this JSON file rule names should be used as keys and the corresponding evasions are grouped into a list value.

 ```json
 {